mhcheng1/se-bpda-main-streets/README.md

 In backend/data/csv_to_db.py, the tables are created and then populated.

+The [Main_Streets_Data branch](https://github.com/BU-Spark/se-bpda-main-streets/tree/Main_Streets_Data) is where the main street data is added to by BPDA.

 **Important Note**: This database cannot be worked on anymore due to the limitations of a free Heroku account.
 This database is only temporary and is now used to display the current data within the tables.
 If future work is needed, such as adding features to the table, I recommend creating a new database and using the script provided (csv_to_db.py).

 Diagram: